johanpiquet/jopi-rewrite/_doc/reactjs/use_automatic_route.md

 # Use page router

-The page router is a mechanism allowing simplifying many things by replacing API call by automatic behaviors based on code convention.
+The file router is a mechanism allowing simplifying many things by replacing API call by automatic behaviors based on code convention.
 Using it saves a lot of time!

-Its allows using a file-based convention to:
+It allows using a file-based convention to:
 * Automatically declare server routes.
-* Bind a React.js component to these routes.
+* Bind a React.js component to these routes to server pages.
 * Configure React Router for the browser side [see](https://reactrouter.com/).
-* Bind POST/PUT/ ... listener to this routes.
+* Bind POST/PUT/ ... listener to these routes.

 ## How to use it?

-To enable router, you need to enable this feature and create the files inside the `src/reactPages` directory.
+To enable router, you need to enable this feature and create the files inside the `src/routes` directory.

-### Enabling the page router
+### Enabling the router

 Here is a sample that enables the router.
-It's very simple, since all the required things are automatic once the router enabled.
+It's basic, since all the required things are automatic once the router enabled.

 **Enabling the page router**
 ```typescript jsx